PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 `UBOOT_TARGET` should be the target board to build u-boot for.
 The available configurations are in the `u-boot-xlnx/configs` directory.

+`BOARD_PART` should be the Xilinx name for the target board.
+You can list all of the board parts that your Xilinx installation supports by entering the command `get_board_parts` into the TCL console of Vivado.

 Grab the sources and build them with the following:

 	./make.sh sources